soboapps/AIOhfark/README.md

 # OhFark (Farkle)
 Farkle game for Android

+This is the working version of OhFark with an AI (Human vs Android)

 <img src="http://www.soboapps.com/wp-content/uploads/2015/05/device-2015-08-26-2018281.png">  <img src="http://www.soboapps.com/wp-content/uploads/2015/05/device-2015-08-26-2019251.png">

 OhFark (Farkle) is a fun dice game that can be played by the entire family!
 Watch it, it's addicting!